JTarball/hyroxwebsite/site/content/post/what-is-hyrox.md

 ## W﻿hat is the average time for Hyrox?

-N﻿ormally the race will take between 1h - 1h 30.
+N﻿ormally the race will take between 1h - 1h 45.
+The average male time is 1h 30.

 G﻿iven the sport is rather new, standards are tightening meaning averages are changing.